Michael Ford MD

 Faculty Peer Reviewed

-The patient is a 52 year-old white male who presented to his internist for a routine examination.
-He …
+The patient is a 52 year-old white male who presented to his internist for a routine examination. …

 Cindy Mui MD